CHILD SAFE

 Volunteering with children in Surf Life Saving Clubs

-For more information on volunteering with children visit the CBOS website
+For more information on registering to volunteer with children visit the Tasmanian Department of Justice website.